dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/pareto-diagrams.md

 Question: What is the primary purpose of a Pareto Diagram in problem-solving?
 A: To create detailed financial forecasts for future projects.
 B: To prioritize and focus efforts by identifying significant factors.
-C: For organizing and scheduling team meetings and activities.
+C: For organizing and scheduling team meetings and activities in a project.
 D: To track employee performance metrics and evaluations.
 Answer: B
 Explanation: A Pareto Diagram is used primarily for prioritizing and focusing efforts by identifying the most significant factors in a dataset.

 Question: In a Pareto Diagram, what does the vertical axis typically represent?
-A: The individual performance ratings of team members.
+A: The individual performance ratings of team members in a project.
 B: Categories like frequency, cost, time, or other significant units.
-C: The geographic distribution of project resources.
+C: The geographic distribution of project resources and stakeholders.
 D: The chronological timeline of the project development.
 Answer: B
 Explanation: The vertical axis of a Pareto Diagram typically depicts categories such as frequency, cost, time, or other units significant to the project.